 This means that you are left at the mercy of your ex when it comes to things like making mortgage or car payments on time.

-For that reason, it is important to make sure that any and all account with your name on them are paid on time, even if they are your ex’s responsibility.
+For that reason, it is important to make sure that any and all accounts with your name on them are paid on time, even if they are your ex’s responsibility.

 Communicate with your ex and make sure that those accounts are being paid, be civil, and protect your credit.